 The present analysis offers insights into the genetic improvement and variability in the double-cross hybrid F_2 population for yield and quality traits.
-Heritability (h^2), genetic advance mean in percentage (GAM) and two types of coefficients of variation, phenotypic (PCV) and genotypic (GCV), are the primary metrics employed in the F_2 population of the double cross H4XH5 (H1).
+Heritability (h^2), genetic advance mean in percentage (GAM) and two types of coefficients of variation, PCV and GCV, are the primary metrics employed in the F_2 population of the double cross H4XH5 (H1).
 These statistics help breeders assess the potential for selecting and enhancing specific traits.